Drugs A - Z

 Generic Name: alendronate

 What is this medicine?ALENDRONATE (a LEN droe nate) slows calcium loss from bones.
-It helps to make healthy bone and to slow bone loss in people with osteoporosis.
-It may be used to treat Paget's disease.
+It helps to make normal healthy bone and to slow bone loss in people with Paget's disease and osteoporosis.
+It may be used in others at risk for bone loss.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: